microsoft/DataConnectors/docs/m-extensions.md

 3. A string resource file (resources.resx)
 4. PNG files of various sizes used to create icons

-Your connector definition file will start with an empty Data Source Kind description.
+Your connector definition file will start with an empty Data Source description.
 Please see the [Data Source Kind](#data-source-kind) section later in this document for details.

 ## Testing in Visual Studio

-&lt;TODO&gt;
+The Power Query SDK provides basic query execution capabilities, allowing you to test your extension without having to switch over to Power BI Desktop.
+See the (Query File)[#query-file] section for more details.

 ## Build and Deploy from Visual Studio
 Building your project will produce your .mez file.

 Data Connector projects do not support custom post build steps to copy the output .mez file to your `PQ_ExtensionDirectory`.
 If this is something you want to do, you may want to use a third party visual studio extension, such as [Auto Deploy](https://visualstudiogallery.msdn.microsoft.com/9f7165ab-eef6-4576-8733-b630db1a59c0?SRC=VSIDE).

-# Technical Reference
+## Extension Files (MEZ)
+PQ extensions are bundled in a zip file and given a .mez file extension.
+These are typically referred to as MEZ files.
+At runtime, PBI Desktop will load extensions from directory defined by the PQ_ExtensionDirectory environment variable.
+PBI Desktop will load files with both the .m and .mez format, however, use of a .mez is required if you want to include icons or localized strings for your extension.

 ## Extension File Format
 Extensions are defined within an M section document.
 A section document has a slightly different format from the query document(s) generated in Power Query.
 Code you import from Power Query typically requires modification to fit into a section document, but the changes are minor.
 Section document differences you should be aware of include: